vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-plugins.md

   ```sh
   vtex plugins delete plugin_name
   ```
-  > in `plugin_name` insert, the name of the plugin you want to install, i.e., `vtex plugins install infra`.
+  > in `plugin_name` insert, the name of the plugin you want to install, you can use the command name from `plugins source`, i.e., `vtex plugins install lighthouse` or as the name in NPM registry, i.e., `vtex plugins install @vtex/cli-plugin-lighthouse`.
   <br>
 </details>